-We have been working flat out behind the scenes to gather information, analyse the long-term implications, carefully consider the best options to help farmers get through this extremely difficult time, and represent your interests.
-Following is a brief summary of the key developments so far.
+We continue to work behind the scenes with government and industry to gather information, analyse the longterm implications, carefully consider the best options to help farmers get through this extremely difficult time, and represent your interests.
+As many would be aware, our President David Basham has taken on the role of President of Australian Dairy Farmers.
+We are fortunate to have Nick Brokenshire ready and able to take up the position of President of the South Australian Dairyfarmers' Association.

+Following is a brief summary of the key developments to date.

 Whether or not you are involved in the dairy industry, you would have to be living on Mars to have missed hearing about the crisis that has emerged over the past four weeks.
 It's even caught the attention of Logie winning celebrities and elite AFL footballers who rarely take an interest in where milk comes from.
+While it does not solve all the problems by any means, the response from consumers has been overwhelming with increases in demand for branded milks in the order of 25% across South Australia.

-The "perfect storm" was triggered by Murray Goulburn's unprecedented announcement on April 27 that it had overpaid suppliers and was cutting the price of milk delivered for the entire year.
-With Fonterra quickly following suit, the cuts have had an immediate and direct impact on about 20% of South Australian dairy farm who supply those two companies.
-Lions has also since announced a price drop for June, affecting another 25% who supply the company either direct or through Dairy Farmers Milk Co-operative.
+The "perfect storm" triggered by unprecedented announcements by processors in late April and early May have had a direct and immediate impact to about 25% of South Australian dairy farms who supply those companies.
+Lion has also since announced a price drop for June, affecting another 25% who supply the company either direct or through Dairy Farmers Milk Co-operative.
 That means almost half of South Australia's dairy farms will be earning significantly less this financial year than they expected, with some incurring unplanned debts of more than \$100,000.
 We all now wait anxiously for the opening prices for the 2016/17 season, with expectations that they are going to continue the trend.
 For many, that means facing the prospect of being paid lower than the average cost of production for the immediate future.